hunterknighton/AccountsReceivable/README.md

-# Accounts Receivables Data Demonstration
+Accounts Receivables Data Demonstration
+If you are having issues loading the Jupyter Notebook use this copy the url into the file viewer here: https://nbviewer.jupyter.org/

 Model to predict whether a client will be late on a payement.
 Using the IBM Accounts Recievable dataset we can generate some interesting insights with a simple dataset.
 Extracting only a few features, one can generate new meaninful features and apply them to model to predict wether a client will be late.